ApplicantLab: An Affordable Alternative to Admission Consultants?

 Has Maria Wich-Vila disrupted this industry yet?
 Perhaps not.
 But anyone who manages an admissions consulting firm should be quite concerned about the impending competitive threat from Wich-Vila’s new startup, ApplicantLab.

-Her firm provides an interactive online platform that guides candidates through the confusing MBA application process so thoroughly that it offers the potential to replace admissions consultants.
+Her firm provides an interactive online platform that thoroughly guides candidates through the confusing MBA application process that offers the potential to replace admissions consultants.
 What’s more, the experience of taking a test drive through the ApplicantLab platform feels in some ways reminiscent of test-driving the very first iPhone in 2007.
-At that moment, it became obvious that phone manufacturers like Nokia—that failed to shift to touchscreen displays and build widescreen video playback and Internet communications capabilities into a single device—faced an unfair fight from Apple’s iPhone.
-A fight that they would never win.
+At that moment, it became apparent that phone manufacturers like Nokia—that failed to shift to touchscreen displays and build widescreen video playback and Internet communications capabilities into a single device—faced an unfair fight from Apple’s iPhone.
+A war that they would never win.

 Similarly, in the not-too-distant future, all graduate admissions consulting services may rely on expert systems similar to the ApplicantLab platform.
 The rich capabilities and value provided by a platform like ApplicantLab present such overwhelming competitive advantages that there is no way that a traditional admissions consultancy will be able to compete unless they offer clients their own version of this new technology.